Sinfolke/ispa-parser/README.md

 ### Todo
   Add handle of variables in Rule_other

-  Make proper handle of method call in IR-debug

   Add handle of ${} in string

   Add skip of spaces between rules